ML-MSAI-2024-hackathon/.github/profile/readme.md

 You can now start working on the hackathon!

-🏁 Be sure to look up, as we will have an automatically-update live leaderboard!
+🏁 Be sure to look up, as we will have an live leaderboard!